About the Journal

 III.
 Duties and responsibilities of the Reviewers:

-- To evaluate a manuscript for publication with reference only to the manuscript's academic contribution (importance, argumentation, novelty, consistence etc.) and its relevance to the journal's topics and profile.
+- To evaluate a manuscript for publication with reference only to the manuscript's academic contribution (importance, argumentation, novelty, consistency, etc.) and its relevance to the journal's topics and profile.

 - To review the manuscript in a timely manner.